Kingdom of England: Restoration and Glorious Revolution

 Richard proved to be ineffectual and was unable to maintain his rule.
 He resigned his title and retired into obscurity.
 The Rump Parliament was recalled and there was a second period where the executive power lay with the Council of state.
 But this restoration of Commonwealth rule, similar to that before the Protectorate, proved to be unstable, and the exiled claimant, Charles II, was restored to the throne in 1660.

+In 1665 the unresolved commercial issues with the Dutch led to the Second Anglo-Dutch War, which culminated in the disastrous Raid on the Medway and forced the humiliated Charles in to an unfavourable peace treaty.
+The treaty eliminated a number of long-standing issues, and in the long-term made it possible for the two countries to unite against the expansionist policies pursued by Louis XIV of France.
+In the short-term however, Charles' desire to avenge this setback led to the Third Anglo-Dutch War in 1672.
+Despite attaining French support this time, Dutch naval successes made Parliament unwilling to support Charles' war effort any further, and he was again forced to make peace.

-Following the Restoration of the monarchy in 1660, an attempt by James II to reintroduce Roman Catholicism—a century after its suppression by the Tudors—led to the Glorious Revolution of 1688, in which he was deposed by Parliament.
-The Crown was then offered by Parliament to James II's Protestant daughter and son-in-law/nephew, William III and Mary II.
+Following the Restoration of the monarchy in 1660, an attempt by James II to reintroduce Roman Catholicism—a century after its suppression by the Tudors—led to the Glorious Revolution of 1688, in which he was exiled by the Dutch prince William of Orange.
+William and his wife Mary were subsequently crowned by Parliament.
+William reoriented England's foreign policy to support the Dutch Republic in its wars against Louis XIV of France.